-"Go" takes over atop the Adult Top 40 radio airplay chart this week.
+As previously reported, "Go" takes over atop the Adult Pop Songs radio airplay chart this week.
 It leads Hot Rock Songs for a fourth week.

 A Great Big World and Christina Aguilera's "Say Something" slides to No. 7 from its No. 4 Hot 100 highpoint, but reaches the Radio Songs top 10 (11-9; 88 million, up 8%).
 It's A Great Big World's first top 10 (and first chart entry) and Aguilera's ninth.
 The ballad marks her first Radio Songs top 10 in a lead role since "Beautiful" peaked at No. 2 in February 2003.